 Surfing Sri Lanka / Everything You Need to Know

-Sri Lanka has two very different surf hubs operating on opposing surf season schedules, so you can score fun waves in Sri Lanka any time of the year.
-In this guide on surfing Sri Lanka, we’ll fill you in on the basics, when to go where, surf trip costs, transportation, where to stay, the food situation, and other essential info to help you plan your next surf trip to Sri Lanka.
+Sri Lanka has two very different surf hubs that fire in different surf seasons, so you can score fun waves any time of the year.
+In this guide to surfing Sri Lanka, we’ll fill you in on the basics, including when and where to go, where to stay when you get there, the best transportation options, the food situation, and other essential info to help you plan your next exotic surf trip.

 Surfing Sri Lanka